morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 AliExpress - $19-$21 USD depending on shipping - [TEROW ROW02CD and ROW02FD AC1200 USB 3 WiFi Adapters](https://www.aliexpress.com/item/2251832874124637.html)

 Note: The above link shows 6 variations of the adapter.
 The versions that say "CD Driver" are the ones Linux users should prefer since there will be no need for usbmodeswitch.
+Let me clarify: The CD Driver versions do not include the onboard Windows driver which means they are single state adapters.
+You are not getting the CD Driver version because you will USE the CD.
+In fact, the CD is worthless to Linux users.

-Of the 6 listed, I'd say the following 2 should be preferred:
+I'd say the following 2 should be preferred:

 - CD Driver with no holder/cable
 - CD Driver with USB 3 holder/cable